Decoding the PMP Exam Passing Score

 Domain 3: The Business Environment Domain (8%)

-• Compliance: Adhering to relevant regulations, standards, and external requirements.
+• Compliance: This involves following all legal regulations, industry standards, and external safety requirements.

 PMP Exam Domain Weightings and Strategic Focus Areas